HoneyKat11/Ambassador-Database-Application/README.md

     - List of ambassadors in a given position at the event

 # Challanges
-- Stricter requirements
+- Stricter security requirements (sentisitve student information)
+- GUI library (PyQt6) not exactly developer-friendly
-- GUI not connecting to the database
+   - Likely will move to an Access Database over the summer
 - No existing template/resources to translate spreadsheet into new model